Person wearing glasses smiling

 Sami Jiryis Sweis joined the Centre College faculty in 2018.
 He is Assistant Professor of International Studies.

 He is a historian specializing in the history of Arab nationalism and the transregional politics of the Arabian Peninsula during the 19th and 20th centuries.
 His dissertation focuses on the political evolution of the Hashemite dynasty, a family of Arab Ottoman notables in Mecca, and examines the intersections of their imperial and cultural identities–loyalty to the Ottoman Empire, aspirations for an Arab Caliphate, and the Arabization of the Islamic faith–during the 1916-1918 Arab Revolt.
+His broader research agenda involves examining how identity and political aspirations interacted during and immediately following World War I in the Middle East, particularly Jordan.

 Besides his doctoral research, Sweis also studies and teaches on the history of Islamic civilization, the development of the Modern Middle East, and the history of non-Muslim communities in the Islamic world.
 In particular he specializes on the history of the British Mandates of Transjordan and its development into the independent Hashemite Kingdom of Jordan with a focus on state-tribe relations.